isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 Consider table designs that assign a primary key in a random way.
 This would be for any design that uses a primary key that is an actual random number, the output of a cryptographic hash function such as SHA256(), or many UUID generators.

-Using an `integer auto_increment primary key`, we are likely to get hot data at the right hand side, cold data at the left hand side of the tree.
+Using an `integer auto_increment primary key`, we are likely to get hot data at the right-hand side, cold data at the left-hand side of the tree.
 We load hot pages, minimising the cache footprint:

 ![](/uploads/2020/09/pk-order.png)